pwatk/aria2-with-webui/README.md

 ## Features

-This project expands on contributions to and borrows from [onisuly/docker-aria2-with-webui](https://github.com/onisuly/docker-aria2-with-webui) as well as being influenced by the excellent images provided by [Linuxserver.io](https://www.linuxserver.io/).
+This project expands on my contributions to (and borrows from) [onisuly/docker-aria2-with-webui](https://github.com/onisuly/docker-aria2-with-webui) as well as being influenced by the excellent images provided by [Linuxserver.io](https://www.linuxserver.io/).

 Features include daily automatic updates of BitTorrent trackers, log retention and rotation and the use of [s6-overlay](https://github.com/just-containers/s6-overlay) to better manage multiple processes.